 4. Märkisches Museum

-This is an excellent place to come if you want to find out more about Berlin and also about the Brandenburg Region and not be surrounded by crowds of tourists.
-Starting in June 2018, Märkisches Museum hosts a permanent exhibition called “BerlinZEIT,” a flashback into Berlin’s history from the Ice Age to the present time.
+This is an excellent place to come if you want to find out more about Berlin and the Brandenburg Region without being surrounded by tourists.
+Starting in June 2018, Märkisches Museum hosts a permanent exhibition called “BerlinZEIT,” a flashback into Berlin’s history from the Ice Age to the present.

 Address: Am Köllnischen Park 5 10179